- 10 Dec 2024

 Nodegrid Serial Console implements ATA secure erase via the hdparm tool.

-See Appendix B for the Letter of Volatility
+See Appendix B (see section Appendices) for the Letter of Volatility

 “Sanitizing a storage device using ATA Secure Erase